LeonardoTononi/My-WebSite/content/blog/2/index.md

 4. Try to stay focused when working, it's better to spend less time concentrated but with more quality.
 Remember that every time you are distracted from your main task, it costs you more effort to return into the previous focus state.
 5. It is better to avoid your smartphone while working / studying, for example, you can use phone time like a reward after ‘x’ time spent focusing.
 Also try to put your mobile phone in ‘do not disturb’ mode, it helps.
 6. Be clear with yourself, what you expect and want from your day.
-My suggestion is to write it down, and it doesn't matter if it’s on a paper or on a display, it’s useful to vacuum your mind from distractions.
+My suggestion is to write it down, and it doesn't matter if it’s on a paper or on a display, <mark>it’s useful to vacuum your mind from distractions</mark>.

 > At the moment I’m using a minimal calendar app that keeps out noise that other apps have, it’s called [Teux Deux](https://teuxdeux.com/).